aleksa-codes/next-hono-turborepo/README.md

 # 🚀 Next.js + Hono Starter Template

-A minimal and clean monorepo starter template featuring a Next.js 15 frontend and a high-performance Hono backend.
+A minimal and clean monorepo starter template featuring a Next.js 15 frontend and a high-performance Hono backend, **supercharged with [Turborepo](https://turbo.build/repo)**.

-This template is for those who want a robust, decoupled architecture from the start.
-It combines the excellent frontend experience of the `next-start` template with a separate, modern API layer using Hono, all managed within a single repository using Bun Workspaces.
+This template is for those who want a robust, decoupled architecture with a lightning-fast development experience.
+It combines the excellent frontend features of Next.js with a modern Hono API, all managed efficiently within a single repository.

 ## Core Features

+- ⚡️ **Turborepo:** A high-performance build system for monorepos.
+It provides:
+  - **Task Caching:** Never build or test the same code twice.
+  - **Parallel Execution:** Run scripts across all your packages in parallel.
+  - **Simplified Commands:** Manage the entire monorepo from the root.
-- 📦 **Monorepo Ready:** Organized with Bun Workspaces for easy management of frontend and backend code.
+- 📦 **Bun Workspaces:** Organized with Bun for easy management of frontend and backend code.
 - 🚀 **Next.js 15 Frontend:** The latest version of the popular React framework for the UI.
 - 🚄 **Hono Backend:** A separate, high-performance backend powered by Hono, the fast, lightweight, and modern web framework for building APIs.
 - ✨ **Decoupled Architecture:** Promotes clean separation of concerns between your UI and your API logic, making the project more scalable and maintainable.